ChoroplethLayer

 This type of display can be done by providing country/state array for include

-props in BaseLayer
+and exclude props in BaseLayer component

 Coloring countries and regions